owenxr/PickMeUp/README.md

 # PickMeUp
 The Feel Good App - Browse images you'll like and recieve quotes to brighten your day. <br/>
-*Note that this app was built to be suitable for Google SQL (mySQL server) and Google Cloud Run (Container Deployment)*
+*Note that this app was built to be suitable for Google SQL (mySQL server) and Google Cloud Run (Container Deployment) ($300 credit free for 90 days)*

 ### Deploy Link: https://prod-pvnxn5ufaq-uc.a.run.app/api/REQUEST/